 Though, there are a few companies that turn $1 million into $100 million.
 These are the ones who have proven themselves over and over again, thus, making it to the news.
 Sometimes successful funding also boils down to networking taking precedence over certain factors in an investment apart from having a strong business model.

 The pandemic has acted as a catapult for most of the online grocery delivery platforms.
-People have embraced online grocery and have rethought their priorities with their impact on the environment.
+People have embraced placing orders online for groceries and have rethought their priorities with their impact on the environment.
 With the growing consciousness and changing consumer behavior, a few trends are bound to shape the grocery industry.
 These are:

 An inventory management system is used to track stock, supplies, purchases, and more.
 Modern and sophisticated inventory management systems track stock locations and also predict the time to reorder supplies based on data.